sola-da/ConflictJS/README.md

 ## Interpreting the results

-At the end of the experiments, several files and directories are created in the _resultDir_.
+After running _runExperiments.js_ often enough, several files and directories are created in the _resultDir_.
 The summary of all results is the content of _validated-conflicts.json_.
 For the particular example libraries the content of _validated-conflicts.json_ is something like the following:

 ```json
 {"typeTestßjsurl,urljs°Url":"ERROR object,Function"}